SweetPotatoImprov/StatTools/README.md

 CheckData
 -------------------------

 Set of functions to check experimental data.
-These functions are needed to check data for posterior analysis with AMMI, Tai, or for missing values estimation.
+These functions are needed to check data for posterior analysis.

 GoodDataPractices
 -----------------